 Applicants educated outside the United States should review the International Applicant Credentials information at fitnyc.edu/internationalapplicants for detailed information about transcript requirements.

-Students whose native language is not English must provide an official Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS) score, or Pearson Test of English (PTE) score.
+Students whose native language is not English must provide an official Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS) score, Pearson Test of English (PTE) score, or Duolingo score.

 In accordance with federal regulations, FIT issues I-20 forms (Certificates of Eligibility for Nonimmigrant [F-1] Student Status) to students who have been admitted to a full-time program of study.
 Students who wish to apply for an F-1 student visa or who hold F-1 student status must obtain an I-20 from FIT.
 To obtain an I-20, students must submit an International Student Financial Statement (ISFS) to FIT after being admitted to the college.
 The U.S. Department of Homeland Security (DHS) requires verification of the student’s ability to finance studies in the United States.
 An estimate of expenses based on current tuition, fees, and living and personal expenses appears on the ISFS.